Xin-Zhou-smu/LessLeak-bench/README.md

-# LessLeak-Bench: A First Investigation of Data Leakage in LLMs Across 83 Software Engineering Benchmarks
+# Code for "LessLeak-Bench: An Investigation of Data Leakage in LLMs Across 83 Software Engineering Benchmarks"

-This is the replication package for the paper "LessLeak-Bench: A First Investigation of Data Leakage in LLMs Across 83 Software Engineering Benchmarks".
+This is the replication package for the paper "LessLeak-Bench: An Investigation of Data Leakage in LLMs Across 83 Software Engineering Benchmarks".

 In this study, we presents the first large-scale analysis of data leakage in 83 SE benchmarks concerning LLMs.
 We systematically investigated whether, and to what extent, popular SE benchmark data samples were included in